AdobeDocs/analytics-platform.en/help/data-views/persistence.md

 * Session (default): Expires after a given session.
 * Person: Expires at the end of your reporting window.
 * Time: You can set the dimension value to expire after a specified time period (up to 90 days).
 This expiration option is only available for Original and Most Recent allocation models.
-When using time based expiration, values previous to the start of your reporting window (up to 90 days) are considered.
+When using time-based expiration, values previous to the start of your reporting window (up to 90 days) are considered.
 * Metric: You can specify any of the defined metrics as the expiration end for this dimension (e.g. a "Purchase" metric).
 This expiration is only available for Original and Most Recent allocation models.

 ### What's the difference between Allocation and Attribution?